In Austin, Bombings Were the 'Essence of Terror'

 Authorities were already on high alert this week after an explosion in Austin on Sunday night added a deadly new vector to the attacks.
 While the single explosion on March 2 and two explosions on March 12 were caused by package bombs left outside homes, the fourth explosion was triggered by a tripwire.
 Austin Police Department chief Brian Manley said in a briefing that the tripwire development showed “a higher level of sophistication.”

-This forensic information may have put investigators no closer to understanding the motive behind the attacks.
-But the bombs themselves show a degree of capability that is usually seen among state security actors—one reason letter bombs are so uncommon.
+This forensic information likely put investigators no closer to understanding the motive behind the attacks.
+But the bombs themselves showed a degree of capability that is usually seen among state security actors—one reason letter bombs are so uncommon.
 (And, when they work as designed, so effective as a means of terrorizing a large population.)

 “When you think about delivering a bomb in the mail, there are so many moving parts that have to align,” Pedahzur says.
 “Explosives can be very sensitive.
 They can be triggered or they can fail.”